 - During river diversion, water will accumulate behind the upstream cofferdam in what is called a headpond.
-The headpond will begin at the dam site and could extend as far back as 15 kilometres - or approximately up to Cache Creek. - o This means water levels could rapidly rise in areas upstream of the dam site. - Caution should be exercised at the shoreline. - Debris booms on the Peace and the Moberly Rivers capture debris and prevent it from going into the diversion tunnels. - The debris boom on the Peace River was removed for winter, and it is scheduled to be re-installed by early April. - The removal of debris will be actively managed by a BC Hydro contractor.
+The headpond will begin at the dam site and could extend as far back as 15 kilometres - or approximately up to Cache Creek. - o This means water levels could rapidly rise in areas upstream of the dam site. - Caution should be exercised at the shoreline and the river remains closed both upstream and downstream of the dam site. - Debris booms on the Peace and the Moberly Rivers capture debris and prevent it from going into the diversion tunnels. - The debris boom on the Peace River has been re-installed - o The removal of debris will be actively managed by a BC Hydro contractor.

-River diversion:
+• River diversion: